Evans-mutuku/newrepo/README.md

-Hi Fellow Devs, The purpose of this repo is to begin an open osurce model
+Hi Fellow Devs, The purpose of this repo is to begin an open-source AI model for Africa
 ## Happy Coding